Water Center Products

-Use the search feature below to find Water Center supported products, including papers, videos, and fact sheets.Displaying 81 - 90 of 112
+Use the search feature below to find Water Center supported products, including papers, videos, and fact sheets.
+Alternatively, you may search/browse products across the entire institute.Displaying 81 - 90 of 112

 This summary report presents key results of a study to identify potential options for managing agricultural phosphorus loads and lessening future Harmful Algal Blooms in Lake Erie.
 The research team applied multiple watershed models to test the ability of a series of land management scenarios, developed in consultation with agricultural and environmental stakeholders, to reach the proposed phosphorus loading targets.

 This fact sheet describes a new collaborative research project facilitated by the U-M Water Center.
 This study will model the nutrient dynamics within the watersheds that drain into the St. Clair and Detroit rivers.
 The planned modeling approach is designed to characterize Detroit River nutrient loads to Lake Erie and then compare the efficacy of different management options.
 A project advisory group has been assembled to provide feedback on the policy context, planned research approach, and potential information products.
 For more information, see project web page.